 I arrived at this conclusion after conducting a highly scientific blind study.
 Ha, well kind of…I convinced some of my friends to be my guinea pigs.
-This select group included fellow editor Lisa Summers – she’s the biggest skincare skeptic.
+This select group included my lawyer friend Lisa, who is the biggest skeptic when it comes to anything beauty-related.
 Each person was given a sample of each cream in a small unbranded sample jar, marked A and B. They were told to use one cream on one eye and the other cream on the other eye.
 All I told them was that they were two high-end anti-aging eye creams meant to tighten and firm the eye area.
 And I warned them that each cream gives off a pearlescent effect to blur imperfections like dark under eye circles (some people don’t like this quality).
 The token dude in my experiment thought that this meant sparkles, but he still went through with it anyway.
 He’s my male bestie, by the way.
 After a month, I checked in with everyone…

 Male bestie said that he preferred cream A because it went on smoother than B, and the look of B weirded him out because, in his own words, “it looked like Thousand Island salad dressing.”
 He also liked the immediate tightening sensation he got from cream A when applied just underneath his tear duct.
 My opthamologist friend commented that she liked A’s “silky smooth texture and brightening effect.”

 Lisa, who is a lawyer by profession, never uses CAPS in her emails so I was blown away by her feedback via email.